-with ascent rather than convergence.
-Note that the shape of the vertical component of the vertically integrated moisture flux bears a strong resemblance to the composite total column water anomaly for the same period (Fig. 4(c)).
-Meridional transport is of clear importance, and we can follow its evolution more closely by looking at its mean vertical structure as a function of lag/lead for the composite winter EPE described above through the head of the Arabian Sea and central India.
-The dashed red line in Fig. 14(a) runs along 23°N, between 50°E and 80°E, and is a representative southern border of our region of interest.
-Mean meridional moisture flux anomaly as a function of height and lag-time before/after the composite EPE is given in Fig. 15.
-There is a signal reaching back as far as a week in advance as boundary layer southerlies bring moisture over the coastline; this precedes an even greater transport in the lowertroposphere (between 800 and 700 hPa) throughout the day before.
-So, it seems as though the atmosphere is first primed through these southerlies moistening the boundary layer, before the much heavier transport at ~ 750 hPa throughout the preceding day eventually.
-Note that the diurnal cycle seen of the boundary layer is present in both the v and q components of Eq.
-3.
+The dashed red line in Fig. 14a runs along 23°N, between 50° and 80°E, and is a representative southern border of our region of interest.
+The mean meridional moisture flux anomaly as a function of height and lag time before-after the composite EPE is given in Fig. 15.
+There is a signal reaching back as far as a week in advance as boundary layer southerlies bring moisture over the coastline; this precedes an even greater transport in the lower troposphere (between 800 and 700 hPa) throughout the day before.
+So, it seems as though the atmosphere is first primed through these southerlies moistening the boundary layer, before the much heavier transport at ~750 hPa throughout the preceding day eventually.
+Note that the diurnal cycle seen for the boundary layer is present in both the v and q components in Eq.
+(3).

-The same fields at the same offsets are given for the summer months June-September in Figs. 16(a) and 16(b) respectively.
+The same fields at the same offsets are given for the summer months June-September in Figs. 16a and 16b, respectively.
 The most obvious difference between these figures and those from the winter-based composite is that the vertically integrated moisture flux vectors are much smaller in magnitude, and most of the action is confined to Punjab.
-One possible explanation is that during the winter, a precipitating storm has to obtain its moisture from a nearby water source, and its catchment area is thus the head of the Arabian Sea; however during the summer, much of the atmosphere is already highly moist as far as the Indo-Pakistani border, and only an extension of the north Indian southeasterlies is needed to provide the necessary water.
-In addition to this, there is also an area of high convergence in south Pakistan that was absent during the winter months, and is a further indicator that these events can be caused by a brief northwestward extension of the Indian summer monsoon, a majority of whose own rainfall is typically caused by low-level moisture flux convergence (Ninomiya and Kobayashi, 1999).
+One possible explanation is that during the winter, a precipitating storm has to obtain its moisture from a nearby water source, and its catchment area is thus the head of the Arabian Sea; however, during the summer, much of the atmosphere is already highly moist as far as the Indo-Pakistani border, and only an extension of the north Indian southeasterlies is needed to provide the necessary water.
+In addition to this, there is also an area of high convergence in south Pakistan that was absent during the winter months, which is a further indicator that these events can be caused by a brief northwestward extension of the Indian summer monsoon, a majority of whose own rainfall is typically caused by low-level moisture flux convergence (Ninomiya and Kobayashi 1999).